 Many interpreters formulate their interpretations based on an “Equivalence of Meaning Test” (EMT), a cognitive process that requires the interpreter to first understand the meaning of the source language and use their judgment to convey an equivalent message into the target language, all while taking into account the different cultures involved (Cokely, 2001).
 Yet, this does not always guarantee a successful interpretation.

 Danica Seleskovitch, a French conference interpreter, proposed that successful interpreting is based on an understanding of the message in the source language.
-Moreover, the translation of the original message into the target language does not simply rely on the words of the original message, but focuses on the overall sense.
-(Seleskovitch, 1975).
+Moreover, the translation of the original message into the target language does not simply rely on the words of the original message, but focuses on the overall sense (Seleskovitch, 1975).
 While undergoing this cognitive process, the interpreter must also take into account the register and style of the speaker.
 The remainder of this article will address the question of what semantic senses interpreters convey by rendering interpretations of culturally rich ASL realities.

 Survey

-In Cokely’s original study, a survey was created consisting of eight English words.
+In Cokely’s (YEAR) original study, a survey was created consisting of eight English words.
 These eight words were selected from a list of approximately fifty lexical items and were chosen based on their frequency of use within interpretations.
 For the current study, the original eight words remained in the survey to see how the results would differ almost thirteen years later.

 In addition to the list of original eight terms, a ninth term was added along with three open-ended questions.
 The open-ended questions were based on recent events that have brought ASL interpreters into the national and global spotlight.